 One has only to read the literature.

-Charles Shepherd Phelps’ 1917 treatise, Rural Life in Litchfield County, for example, is no less accurate a century later:
+Published in 1917, Charles Shepherd Phelps Rural Life in Litchfield County, for example, is no less accurate a century later:

 Within the bounds of the county are found the highest land, the greatest lake area, the most rugged scenery, and some of the richest agricultural lands of the state.

-Incest crosses all geographies and demographies, of course, as with any sexual abuse — or for that matter, mental illness, or addiction, or domestic violence — and although these issues are hardly unknown to lovely Litchfield County, any social worker looking to escape the daily heartbreak of big-city crisis services, might well succeed in Hayhurst’s little town of Sharon.
+Of course incest crosses all geographies and demographies, as with any sexual abuse — or for that matter, mental illness, or addiction, or domestic violence — and although these issues are hardly unknown to lovely Litchfield County, any social worker looking to escape the daily heartbreak of big-city crisis services, might well succeed in Hayhurst’s little town of Sharon.

 This much is certain: a social worker could do worse.